judgelord/corporations-data/README.md

 # Organization Name Standardization Process

 ## Overview
 This Python project develops a process for **standardizing raw organizational names** to improve **entity matching** across multiple datasets.
-By using a combination of **string cleaning**, **regular expressions**, and **hashing functions**, the goal is to create a large **crosswalk table**
+By using a combination of **string cleaning**, **regular expressions**, and **hashing functions**, the goal is to create a large **crosswalk table** of corporations to be used for a regular expression matching package built in R. You can find that package here: [corporations](https://github.com/judgelord/corporations).

-The work is implemented and tested within a **Jupyter notebook** for simplied use.
-The full script can also be run in a .py file.
+The work is implemented and tested both on **Jupyter notebooks** (for simplied use) and a full Python script.
-> Note: This python script is currently under version 1 of development.
+> Note: This python script is constatnly under development to improve matching.
 There could be errors around false matches, etc.

 ---